List of Ghostbusters video games: Lego Legacy: Heroes Unboxed (2020)

 The crossover online game Lego Legacy: Heroes Unboxed, developed by Gameloft and released exclusively for Microsoft Windows, Android, and iOS devices on 27 February 2020, includes Peter Venkman, Ray Stanz, Egon Spengler, Winston Zeddemore, and Slimer as playable characters.
 They are the first licensed characters in the game.

-Ghostbusters: Afterlife ScARe (2021)
+Ghostbusters: Afterlife ScARe (2021), mobile

 Ghostbusters: Afterlife ScARe is an augmented reality (AR) mobile game for Android and iOS inspired by the 2021 film, Ghostbusters: Afterlife.
 Developed by Imprezario Entertainment, and published by Sony Pictures Entertainment, and Ghost Corps, the game sets players in the Jason Reitman film as they seek to defend their surroundings amid an oncoming apocalypse.
 The game features original footage of various cast members from Ghostbusters: Afterlife; including Finn Wolfhard as Trevor Spengler, and Logan Kim as Podcast.

 Ghostbusters: Spirits Unleashed (2022)

-Ghostbusters: Spirits Unleashed was released on October 18, 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. The game also features the likenesses and voices of Ernie Hudson as Winston Zeddemore and Dan Aykroyd as Raymond "Ray" Stantz.
+Ghostbusters: Spirits Unleashed was released on October 18, 2022, for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. The game also features the likenesses and voices of Ernie Hudson as Winston Zeddemore and Dan Aykroyd as Raymond "Ray" Stantz.